 It is also noteworthy that the current study showed only 48% sensitivity to amoxicillin, a finding which is at variance with other reports in Nigeria, 15 Senegal 16 France, 21 Nepal 17 and Yemeni.
 25 The reduced sensitivity to amoxicillin may be a consequence of the increasing overuse, inappropriate use and misuse of this relatively cheap, readily procured over the counter antibiotic which occur across geographical, economic and social boundaries.
-26 That temporal changes in antimicrobial use and differences in usage pressure that might have accounted for the current findings is underscored by the findings in a more recent study by Babaiwa et al 27 in Benin city, Nigeria where GABHS was also resistant to amoxicillin and amoxicillin-clavulanic acid.
-Uzodimma et al 20 in a more recent study in Ogun State, Nigeria reported that only 5.8% of GABHS throat isolates were susceptible to amoxicillin.
+26 The temporal changes in antimicrobial use and differences in usage pressure that might have accounted for the current findings is underscored by the findings in a more recent study by Babaiwa et al27 in Benin city, Nigeria, where GABHS was also resistant to amoxicillin and amoxicillin-clavulanic acid.
+Furthermore, Uzodimma et al20 in a recent study in Ogun State, Nigeria, reported that only 5.8% of GABHS throat isolates were susceptible to amoxicillin.